Are Melatonin Supplements Safe for Children?

 How do you pick a brand of melatonin supplement?
 Are there certain ingredients to look for that could be dangerous?

-Because melatonin is a supplement, it is not regulated by the Food and Drug Administration.
+Melatonin is regulated by the Food and Drug Administration as a dietary supplement.
 There are many different products on the market now, and the amount of melatonin and other active ingredients are not always displayed correctly on the label.
 If you are going to choose one, my recommendation is to look for a seal on the package from U.S. Pharmacopeia (USP), which is an independent, nonprofit organization that sets drug quality standards.

 What is a melatonin emergency?